jimcarson/datascience/README.md

 Assignment 4: Optional Large-scale processing in The Cloud.
 Uses Pig/Map Reduce.
 You can run problems 1, 2a/b, and 3a/b on a local machine.  p4 needs to be run on a cluster.

-Assignment 5: Machine learning with R.
+Assignment 5: Machine learning with R using a real data set.
+This was a cool assignment because it had a degree of real-life (e.g., bad data)